 This is a webpage about the identity and impact of Generation X around the globe.
-It was first created to accompany the book Generation X Goes Global, in 2012, but since it continues to garner over 200 hits a day, I am continuing to maintain it and add to it.
-If you would like to share materials or write blogs for this site, please feel free to send them to me at email@example.com.
+It was first created to accompany the book Generation X Goes Global, in 2012, but since it continues to garner a lot of attention, I am continuing to maintain it and add to it slowly.
+If you would like to share materials or write blogs for this site, please feel free to send them to me at firstname.lastname@example.org.
+Many thanks! ~ Christine Henseler

 GENERATION X GOES GLOBAL: